A 10-year-old boy was accidentally shot by his babysitter while she was taking selfies with a gun, police say

-A 10-year-old boy was accidentally shot by his babysitter when she was taking selfies with a gun, a Texas sheriff’s office said.
+A 10-year-old boy was accidentally shot by his babysitter when she was taking selfies while holding a gun, a Texas sheriff’s office said.

 The boy was taken to a hospital in critical condition, but is recovering.